It seems churlish to beat up on a Godzilla movie.

 Get a room, or a city block, why don’tcha?

-“Godzilla: King of the Monsters” is the kind of film where a plot plot hangs on a random anecdote from a cave painting.
+“Godzilla: King of the Monsters” is the kind of film where a plot point hangs on a random anecdote from a cave painting.

 We also meet minor, flavorless characters who we follow across the globe for no discernible reason.
 And poor Bradley Whitford.
 The “West Wing” alum is stuck with the Everyman and Comic Relief role all in one.